ChristopherColon/REU-Robotics-Project/README.md

 # REU-Robotics-Project
-Robotics Project Overseen by Dr. Sun
+This holds all the code being used in the Robotics Project Overseen by Dr. Sun